Madagascar (franchise): Madagascar (2005)

-Madagascar is a 2005 computer animated comedy film and the first film in the series.
+Madagascar is a 2005 animated comedy film and the first film in the series.
 Directed by Eric Darnell and Tom McGrath, the film tells the story of four Central Park Zoo animals: Alex the lion (Ben Stiller), Marty the zebra (Chris Rock), Melman the giraffe (David Schwimmer) and Gloria the hippo (Jada Pinkett Smith).
 These animals have spent their lives in comfortable captivity and are unexpectedly shipwrecked on the island of Madagascar.

 The film was a commercial success, grossing over $532 million worldwide.

 Madagascar: Escape 2 Africa (2008)

-Madagascar: Escape 2 Africa is a 2008 computer animated comedy/adventure film and the sequel to the 2005 film Madagascar.
-Directed by Eric Darnell and Tom McGrath, the film continues the adventures of Alex, Marty, Melman and Gloria, try to fly back to New York, but they crash-land in Africa, where Alex is reunited with his parents Zuba (Bernie Mac) and Florrie (Sherri Shepherd).
-However, a lion named Makunga (Alec Baldwin) is planning to overthrow Zuba and become alpha lion.
+Madagascar: Escape 2 Africa is a 2008 animated comedy/adventure film and the sequel to the 2005 film Madagascar.
+Directed by Eric Darnell and Tom McGrath, the film continues the adventures of Alex, Marty, Melman and Gloria, who try to fly back to New York, but they crash-land in Kenya, where Alex is reunited with his parents Zuba (Bernie Mac) and Florrie (Sherri Shepherd).
+However, Zuba's rival Makunga (Alec Baldwin) is plotting to overthrow Zuba as alpha lion of his pride.

 The film grossed over $603 million worldwide, which is higher than its predecessor.

 Madagascar 3: Europe's Most Wanted (2012)

-Madagascar 3: Europe's Most Wanted is a 2012 computer animated comedy film, and the third installment in the series, directed by Eric Darnell and Tom McGrath, along with Conrad Vernon.
+Madagascar 3: Europe's Most Wanted is a 2012 animated comedy film, and the third installment in the series, directed by Eric Darnell and Tom McGrath, along with Conrad Vernon.
 Alex, Marty, Gloria and Melman are still struggling to get home to New York.
 This time, their journey takes them to Europe where they purchase a failing traveling circus as they become close friends with the staff like Stefano the sea lion (Martin Short), Vitaly the tiger (Bryan Cranston), Gia the jaguar (Jessica Chastain) and Sonya the bear (Frank Welker), King Julien's (Sacha Baron Cohen) true love.
 Together, they spectacularly revitalize the business even as the fanatical Monaco Animal Control officer Captain Chantel DuBois (Frances McDormand) relentlessly pursues them.
 In the end, the zoo animals finally get back to New York, only to find that they have grown too much in spirit to return to captivity and decide to stay with the circus instead.

-The film grossing over $746 million worldwide, marking the highest-grossing film in the series.
+The film grossed over $746 million worldwide, and was the highest-grossing film in the series.